angband/angband/docs/hacking/debug.rst

 ========

 Create a trap ``T``
-  Creates a random trap on your square.
+  Prompts for the type of trap to create and places it on your square.

 Quit without saving ``X``
   Quits the game without saving (prompts first).